rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

   me ? skip : new ForbiddenError('Not authenticated as user.');
 {{< /highlight >}}

 The `isAuthenticated()` resolver function acts as middleware, either continuing with the next resolver (skip), or performing another action, like returning an error.
 In this case, an error is returned when the `me` user is not available.
 Since it is a resolver function itself, it has the same arguments as a normal resolver.
 A guarding resolver can be used when a message is created in the *src/resolvers/message.js* file.
 Import it with the `combineResolvers()` from the newly installed node package.
-The new resolver is used to protect the resolver by combining them.
+The new resolver is used to protect the resolvers by combining them.

 {{< highlight javascript "hl_lines=1 3 11 12 13 14 15 16 17 18 19" >}}
 import { combineResolvers } from 'graphql-resolvers';